OWASP/CheatSheetSeries/cheatsheets/Transport_Layer_Protection_Cheat_Sheet.md

 - TLS decryption used by many organisations will cause client certificate authentication to fail.

 However, they should be considered for high-value applications or APIs, especially where there are a small number of technically sophisticated users, or where all users are part of the same organisation.

+### Consider Using Public Key Pinning

+Public key pinning can be used to provides assurance that the server's certificate is not only valid and trusted, but also that it matches the certificate expected for the server.
+This provides protection against an attacker who is able to obtain a valid certificate, either by exploiting a weakness in the validation process, compromising a trusted certificate authority, or having administrative access to the client.

+Public key pinning was added to browsers in the HTTP Public Key Pinning (HPKP) standard.
+However, due to a number of issues, it has subsequently been deprecated and is no longer recommended or [supported by modern browsers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Public-Key-Pins).

+However, public key pinning can still provide security benefits for mobile applications, thick clients and server-to-server communication.
+This is discussed in further detail in the [Pinning Cheat Sheet](Pinning_Cheat_Sheet.md).

 ## Related Articles